-WebStorm includes an embedded terminal emulator for working with a command-line shell from inside the IDE.
+WebStorm includes an embedded terminal emulator for working with your command-line shell from inside the IDE.
 Use it to run Git commands, set file permissions, and perform other command-line tasks without switching to a dedicated terminal application.

 Initially, the terminal emulator runs with your default system shell, but it supports many other shells such as Windows PowerShell, Command Prompt cmd.exe,